Observation of edge solitons and transitions between them in a trimer circuit lattice

-In conclusion, we implement quench dynamics in a nonlinear trimer circuit lattice with tunable nonlinearity and observe the temporal evolutions of site voltages under the different initial excitations.
-We experimentally identify the antisymmetric and symmetric topological edge solitons under weak nonlinearity, as well as the nontopological edge solitons with antisymmetric, symmetric, and asymmetric internal structures under strong nonlinearity.
-Additionally, we confirm the phase transition between the topological and nontopological edge solitons.
-Our findings pave the way for further exploration of nonlinear topological physics in circuit lattices and provide valuable insights into the interplay between topology and nonlinearity.
+In this work, we have realized the quench dynamics in the nonlinear trimer EC lattice with tunable nonlinearity, observing the time evolution of site voltages initiated by different excitations.
+We have experimentally identified the weakly-nonlinear antisymmetric and symmetric nontrivial edge solitons, as well as the strongly-nonlinear trivial edge solitons featuring antisymmetric, symmetric, and asymmetric internal structures.
+We have found the nonlinearity-induced transition between the topologically nontrivial and trivial edge solitons.
+Our findings pave the way for further exploration of nonlinear topological physics in EC lattices, suggesting insights into the interplay of topology and nonlinearity in the general context.